Scholars

 • Raphael Gerraty is a neuroscientist interested in computational and philosophical models of representation in the brain.
 He received his PhD in psychology at Columbia in 2018, where he researched the role of large-scale brain network dynamics in reward learning.
 His work explores whether and how our brains might make use of probability to represent uncertainty.
 He is developing artificial neural network models of our visual system that use probabilistic inference to solve object recognition tasks.
 In parallel, he is working towards an interdisciplinary framework for thinking about neural representation, with a particular focus on the representation of uncertainty.
 Raphael completed the PSSN program in 2021 and joined Cohen Veterans Bioscience as a senior data analyst.

 • Paul Linton is a neuroscientist and philosopher specializing in 3D vision.
 He received his PhD in 2021 from the Center for Applied Vision Research, City, University of London, where his research challenged our understanding of distance perception by showing the visual system is unable to triangulate distance using the two eyes.
 He was also part of the DeepFocus team at Meta Reality Labs.
 Paul is the author of The Perception and Cognition of Visual Space (Palgrave Macmillan, 2017).
 Before vision science, he was a stipendiary lecturer in law at St Hilda’s College, Oxford University, and a teaching fellow in philosophy at University College London.
-As a Presidential Scholar, Paul will develop his new two-stage theory of 3D vision using the latest techniques in machine learning and fMRI in the hope of explaining how we experience the 3D world.
+As a Presidential Scholar, Paul is developing his new two-stage theory of 3D vision using the latest techniques in machine learning and fMRI in the hope of explaining how we experience the 3D world.

 • Nori Jacoby studies how different cultures use music and sound to make sense of the world around them.
 Through his research, Nori attempts to create new paradigms for scientific analysis that incorporate techniques from neuroscience, anthropology, and ethnomusicology, particularly in the study of rhythm perception.
 He earned a PhD in computational neuroscience from the Hebrew University of Jerusalem and did postdoctoral research in computational audition at MIT.
 Dr. Jacoby currently leads the Research Group in Computational Auditory Perception at the Max Planck Institute for Empirical Aesthetics in Frankfurt, Germany.